xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/examples/authentication.md

 ```

 The class is automatically picked up by the [jersey installer](../installers/jersey-ext.md#dynamicfeature).
-`OAuthAuthenticator` and `OAuthAuthorizer` are simple guice beans (no special installation required).
+`OAuthAuthenticator` and `UserAuthorizer` are simple guice beans (no special installation required).

 Constructor injection is used to obtain required guice managed instances and then configure
 authentication the same way as described in dropwizard docs.